• Skip to primary navigation

 Joule Thief circuit is small voltage booster and it can take weak battery and make power strong again.

-The idea is simple which uses few parts to make low battery and to give more power.
+Also, the idea is simple which uses few parts to make low battery and to give more power, even if the battery is almost dead, it still can run small things with this circuit.

 Circuit Diagram: